-Extractables are compounds forcibly extracted from individual device components using a range of solvents in conjunction with a number of extraction techniques.
+Extractables are compounds forcibly extracted from user or product contact materials using a range of solvents in conjunction with a number of extraction techniques.
 The observed compounds are potential leachables, although generally found at much higher levels than in a leachable study.
-The information is then used to create a library for use in the leachable study.
+The information is then used to determine patient/user risk and leachable method development.

 The source of extractable compounds can usually be traced to the raw materials used in the device component manufacture.
 Experience of handling and analyzing raw materials is a significant advantage in extractable studies.